Australia’s gateway to the Pinnacles

 - Make the most of your four wheel drive and follow the tracks through the sand dunes from Lancelin to Cervantes for a fun-filled WA adventure.

-- Select from Australia’s best fresh rock lobster and marinated octopus at the Indian Ocean Rock Lobster Factory.
-Seafood lovers will delight in the handy take away eskies to keep your purchases fresh for travel.
-Or take a self guided tour of the factory and learn how the lobster get from the ocean to your dinner plate.
+- Select from Australia’s best fresh rock lobster at the Lobster Shack.
+Seafood lovers will delight in the handy take away eskies to keep your purchases fresh for travel, dine in at their beachside restaurant or take a self guided tour of the factory and learn how the lobster get from the ocean to your dinner plate.

 Scenic lookouts around Cervantes